Meet Our Staff

-Albert brings over a decade of experience in developing online and in-person courses in medical education from an information technology perspective.
-Topics of particular interest to him include: audiovisual systems, learning management systems, and web development.
+Albert brings over a decade of experience in information technology.
+Topics of particular interest to him include: audiovisual systems, learning management systems, content management systems, and web development.
 He holds a degree in cognitive science and a certificate in web development.

 In his spare time, he enjoys snowboarding, hiking, kayaking, dining out, and going to the library to learn new things.